mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 ### Root reducer

 The first thing we are going to do is create the **root reducer**.
 The root reducer is going to **combine** all of our reducers inside **`src/store/reducers`**.
-This gives us the ability to namespace our state, by creating different slices of it and separate business logic.
-As it is stated in the [official FAQ section](https://redux.js.org/faq/reducers#how-do-i-share-state-between-two-reducers-do-i-have-to-use-combinereducers):
+This gives us the ability to **namespace** our state, by creating different slices of it and separate business logic.
+As stated in the [official FAQ section](https://redux.js.org/faq/reducers#how-do-i-share-state-between-two-reducers-do-i-have-to-use-combinereducers):

 > The suggested structure for a Redux store is to split the state object into multiple “slices” or “domains” by key, and provide a separate reducer function to manage each individual data slice.
 This is similar to how the standard Flux pattern has multiple independent stores, and Redux provides the [`combineReducers`](https://redux.js.org/api/combinereducers) utility function to make this pattern easier.